Bankhead station: History

 Bankhead Station was opened on December 12, 1992, the same day as Doraville.
 The Green Line is a stub of the originally planned Proctor Creek Line, which was planned to expand north of Bankhead to the Perry Homes community, now called West Highlands.

-In addition, the Proctor Creek Line has another stub in between the Edgewood/Candler Park and East Lake Stations.
+In addition, there is another stub in between the Edgewood/Candler Park and East Lake stations, which would have been called the Tucker-North Dekalb Line.
 This included plans for an additional 2 stations, one at Emory University and another in North Druid Hills.
+The future Green Line would have most likely went between Bankhead and North Druid Hills stations.

+In December 2005, Bankhead station was the first MARTA station to implement Breeze Cards, and there was a controversy when it was discovered that the fare gates ended 15 inches (380 mm) from the ground, which allowed fare evaders to crawl underneath the gates.
+The issue was fixed by installing plastic bars to the bottom of the gates, reducing the gap to 6 inches (150 mm) and virtually eliminating the possibility of fare evaders crawling through it.

-MARTA recently announced a proposal to change the name of Bankhead station to Donald Lee Hollowell Station, reflecting the new name of Bankhead Highway.
+In 2019, MARTA announced a proposal to change the name of Bankhead station to Donald Lee Hollowell Station, reflecting the new name of Bankhead Highway.

 Future

-The platform is scheduled to be lengthened to accommodate six-car trains by 2025, due to significant development planned around the station.
-This would allow longer trains to run on the Green Line and could make way for a potential extension towards Cobb County.
+Initial plans to expand the Bankhead Station train platform were announced in 2019 as part of the More MARTA program.
+The proposed expansion would allow the station to accommodate eight-car trains, matching the capacity of MARTA's 37 other rail stations and helping to prepare the station for significant development planned in the surrounding areas.
+MARTA also announced plans to develop the land around Bankhead Station into a mixed-use development as part of their transit-oriented development (TOD) program.
+As of October 2025, construction had not begun on either project and the anticipated completion date of the platform expansion had been pushed to 2029.